Whenever the word ‘refreshing’ is used – it’s a given that the paint color has to be either blue, green, or a cool gray.

 Just in case if you have a meditation hall or a yoga room – I would recommend using this paint color in those rooms.

-So, let’s see where and how can we use this paint color in the homes.
+So, let’s see where and how can we use this paint color in your home.

 Beach Glass in Living Room and Hallways